NCATSTranslator/Ordering-Organizing/ScoringDefinitions.md

 **Synonyms:** Approval Status

 **Defintion:** **FDA Approval Status** is provided for predicted drug treatments and refers to the clinical research phases required for US FDA approval of a new pharmaceutical or a new indication for an existing pharmaceutical.
 For the Novelty Score, FDA approval Status is treated as a binary value of 0 (FDA Approval for Marketing / FDA Clinical Research Phase 4) or 1 (FDA Clinical Research Phase 1, 2, or 3).
 Note that the source from which the FDA Approval Status is derived is ChEMBL (https://www.ebi.ac.uk/chembl/), which does not distinguish between FDA Approval for Marketing and FDA Clinical Research Phase 4.
-If a predicted drug treatment is not in clinical trials, then FDA approval status is null and does not factor into the Novelty Score.
+If a predicted drug treatment is not in clinical trials, then FDA approval status is treated as null and does not factor into the Novelty Score.

 ![O O-graphic](https://github.com/NCATSTranslator/Ordering-Organizing/assets/26254388/34fd08ca-d9c9-45bf-8757-1045a3557555)